andriy-baran/action_form/README.md

 - A clean, declarative syntax for defining form fields and validations
 - Support for nested forms
+- Custom parameter validation with the `params` method
 - Automatic form rendering with customizable HTML/CSS
 - Built-in error handling and validation
 - Integration with Rails and other Ruby web frameworks